alyssaq/alyssaq.github.io/source/about/index.md

 I like all things dark, quirky and Japanese.

-I'm a fan of [efficient eating](https://docs.google.com/presentation/d/10AXfQHEeZAxhEBZFd-C7MTj0s3mD5SWhVG8jsw0c-hU/pub) and minialist living.
+I'm a fan of [efficient eating](https://docs.google.com/presentation/d/10AXfQHEeZAxhEBZFd-C7MTj0s3mD5SWhVG8jsw0c-hU/pub) and minimalist living.

 I enjoy applied maths and building applications that analyse, automate and solve problems.
 I dont always need a good reason to build something.